Holy Happiness Movement

 What’s in the way for the rest of us?
 The most primary answer is the past and the future — it’s regrets and fears that consume us.
 With the remedy being to stay in the present, there are whole schools and spiritual traditions going back thousands of years that embrace that idea.
 That takes care of a lot more people.

 What else?
 Obviously, food, shelter, health care, basic survival needs are primary issues where happiness isn’t the immediate goal, but for those who have survival handled what blocks their happiness?
 Psychiatrist David Viscott used to let patients come back once or twice after his assessment of their situation when he sent them out with instructions for overcoming their difficulty.
 That was the decide-to-be-happy cadre.
-For others, who need to jarred loose from unhappiness attachments, a good psychedelic trip is a prescription we know about for release of obstacles to being happy.
+For others, to jar them loose from unhappiness attachments, a good psychedelic trip is a prescription we know about for release of obstacles to being happy.
 A bunch more people could shift their base from that.

 For an inspirational visual, may we get to where this sort of reaction — here it’s to getting Novak Djokovic’s tennis request — could be a commonplace half-a-minute in everyone’s life.